 We also support those in the Diocese working on Call #6 (Strengthen Indigenous ministry; engage non-Indigenous Anglicans in reconciliation work) and Call #7 (Take, sustain and communicate actions that promote diversity, equity, inclusion and anti-racism).

-Find the NEW 2024-25 Outreach and Advocacy Prayer Cycle on the Prayer Resources page
+Find the 2025-26 Outreach and Advocacy Prayer Cycle on the Prayer Resources page.

-Read our Social Justice Vestry Motion for 2025, “Protecting and Expanding Harm Reduction in Ontario.”
+Learn about our Social Justice Vestry Motion for 2026 and find related resources.

 What’s new: